syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 ## Finding contents in a Word document

-You can find the first occurrence of a particular text within a single paragraph in the document by using Findmethod and its next occurrence by using FindNextmethod.
+You can find the first occurrence of a particular text within a single paragraph in the document by using `Find` method and its next occurrence by using `FindNext` method.
 You can also find a particular text pattern in the document.

 The following code example illustrates how to find a particular text and its next occurrence in the document.